Fishers Island is a community of Volunteers and Non-Profits

 The Fishers Island community is very fortunate to have a dedicated volunteer base and active non-profit organizations.
 To learn more about any of them, please click the organization’s name.

-The Fishers Island Community Center housed in a recently renovated former military warehouse, provides a hub for a variety of cultural and community events.
+The Fishers Island Community Center (FICC) housed in a recently renovated former military warehouse provides a hub for a variety of cultural and community events.
 “Building 98,” as the Quartermaster building was once named, currently holds a year-round café, workout gym, yoga and dance studio, bowling alley, community room, offices, and meeting spaces.

 The Fishers Island Conservancy is a nonprofit group that partners with Fishers Island residents, businesses, non-profit organizations and the government to preserve, enrich and enhance the natural resources of Fishers Island and its surrounding waters.
 Its members are actively engaged on a number of important fronts, including habitat management, water quality, beach clean-up, and mosquito and feral cat control.